 What information do parents need to provide?

 They need to demonstrate that they are providing an education that is suitable for the child.
-This plan should include an indication of resources that will be used.
+This proposal should include an indication of resources that will be used.

-Parents/ carers can choose whether to submit a written outline of plans, or to have a meeting or home visit to discuss their plans.
+Parents/ carers can choose to submit a written outline of provision, alternatively a meeting can be offered to parents to discuss their proposals.

 East Dunbartonshire Council will seek opportunities to invite the child to express their views during this process.

-On receipt of a Home Education request the Inclusion Support Officer will check whether there is any evidence indicating that there may be good reason to refuse consent, for example where there are child protection procedures or where the child is the subject of a supervision requirement.
+On receipt of a request the Inclusion Support Officer, responsible for Home Education, will check whether there is any evidence indicating that there may be good reason to refuse consent, for example where there are child protection procedures or where the child is the subject of a supervision requirement.

 All information is stored in accordance with our GDPR policy.